ContextLab/attention-memory-task/README.md

 # Paradigm

-There are two versions of this experiment: a block design version (Sustained Attention Experiment), and a trial=wise cuing version (Variable Attention Experiment).
+There are two versions of this experiment: a block design version (Sustained Attention Experiment), and a trial-wise cuing version (Variable Attention Experiment).
 Both begin with an initial practice task to orient the participant to the task instructions, then a Presentation block.

 In <b>Presentation blocks</b>, the subject views ten pairs of composite image stimuli (overlayed images of faces and scenes) like the one shown below, presented on the right and left of the screen.
 The subject is cued to attend one part of the composites presented on a particular side, while keeping their eyes fixated at center (that is, they should employ covert attention).
 After each image pair, a letter ('x' or 'o') appears on screen and the subject presses a button (1 or 3, respectively) to indicate which letter they see.<br />